tylerharter/cs301-projects/fall18/p4/README.md

 Our next function checks whether a string is a Palindrome or not.

 **A palindrome is a string which reads the same way even when its reversed**.
-For example 'SPACECAPS' and 'BOB' are palindromes.
+For example 'Spacecaps' and 'BOB' are palindromes.

 The function you are going to code is called `checkPalindrome(original_string)`.
 The function should be called when the `main.py` is run with commandline arguments "palindrome" followed by a string.
 For example: